meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 * What should the robot do when it detects a wall?

-# Let's change the robot's movement behaviour
+# Let's change the robot's behaviour
 ---

 <!--Comment: End of markdown-->